aniketxdey/lisp/mamba-ESI/README.md

 | 1.4B       | 48     | 2048       |
 | 2.8B       | 64     | 2560       |

-(The layer count of Mamba doubles that of a Transformer with similar size, as two Mamba blocks are needed for each "layer" (MHA block + MLP block) of a Transformer.)

-Note: these are base models trained only for 300B tokens, without any form of downstream modification (instruction tuning, etc.).
-Performance is expected to be comparable or better than other architectures trained on similar data, but not to match larger or fine-tuned models.
+Note: The ESI mechanism adds minimal parameters (embedding projection and injection layers) to the original architecture.

 ## Evaluations

-To run zero-shot evaluations of models (corresponding to Table 3 of the paper), we use the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/big-refactor) library.
+To run zero-shot evaluations of models, we use the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/big-refactor) library.